MAHATHIR MOHAMAD: HIS LIFE, VIEWS, CHARACTERS, OUTRAGEOUS STATEMENTS

 Mahathir's Life

-Mahathir grew up when Malaysia was a British colony and the Chinese and Indians dominated the economy.
-The Malay Peninsula under British rule before World War II, Mahathir wrote was “divided into many different Malay states, and each state had its own treaty with the British.
+Mahathir grew up during British colonial rule in Malaysia, when the Chinese and Indians dominated the economy.
+Reflecting on the Malay Peninsula before World War II, he wrote it was “divided into many different Malay states, and each state had its own treaty with the British.
 The treaties were for British ‘protection,’ it was said, not colonization.
 The British were not too repressive...Although the British actually controlled the administration fully, they managed to give the impression that locals had status and authority.
-The Malaysia sultans were called ‘the rulers’ by the British, although they were never really given any power to ‘rule.’
-Describing an ordinary Malayan town in the 1930s, Mahathir Mohamad wrote, “The rich families lived in the northern part of town; we lived in the southern.
-And the Europeans of course, lived in there own quarters .
+The Malaysia sultans were called ‘the rulers’ by the British, although they were never really given any power to ‘rule.’”
+Describing an ordinary Malayan town in the 1930s, he recalled, “The rich families lived in the northern part of town; we lived in the southern.
+And the Europeans of course, lived in their own quarters.
 They were very exclusive with their own clubs and private golf course and did not mix with the local population.”
-On the impact of World War II Mahathir wrote; “The success of the Japanese invasion convinced us that there is nothing inherently superior in the Europeans.
+On the impact of World War II, he observed, “The success of the Japanese invasion convinced us that there is nothing inherently superior in the Europeans.
 They could be defeated, they could be reduced to groveling before an Asian race, the Japanese.”

-Mahathir was a hard-working student.
-Discipline imposed by his father motivated him to study, and he showed little interest in sports.
-He won a position in a selective English medium secondary school, having become fluent in English well ahead of his primary school peers.
-With schools closed during the Japanese occupation of Malaya during World War II, he went into business, first selling coffee and later pisang goreng (banana fritters) and other snacks.
+Mahathir was a disciplined, hard-working student.
+His father’s strict guidance motivated him to study, while he showed little interest in sports.
+He earned a place in a selective English-medium secondary school, having become fluent in English well ahead of his primary school peers.
+With schools closed during the Japanese occupation, he went into business, first selling coffee and later pisang goreng (banana fritters) and other snacks.
 After the war, he graduated from secondary school with high marks and enrolled to study medicine.

-Mahathir made a name for himself as a Malay nationalist and a firebrand student leader after, the story goes, he was turned down for a scholarship to an English university because his father was not an aristocrat.
-Some believe his confrontative style has its roots in injustices he experienced growing under colonialism.
-On his early political activities in university Mahathir wrote: “I got together with my classmates and quietly we began agitating against the Malayan Union proposal.
+He made a name for himself as a Malay nationalist and a firebrand student leader after, the story goes, he was denied a scholarship to an English university because his father was not an aristocrat.
+Some believe his confrontational style has its roots in the injustices he experienced growing up under colonialism.
+Reflecting on his early political activities at university, Mahathir wrote: “I got together with my classmates and quietly we began agitating against the Malayan Union proposal.
 We were not allowed to be involved in political activity, so most of our work took place at night...We moved around the night putting up posters with political messages.”

-Mahathir was trained as a physician in Singapore at at the King Edward VII College of Medicine (now part of National University of Singapore).
-He was a practicing doctor for several years before taking up politics after Malaysia gained independence in 1957.
-After he graduated, Mahathir worked as a doctor in government service before marrying in 1956.
-He returned to Alor Setar the following year to set up his own practice.
-He was the town's first Malay doctor and was successful.
-He built a large house, invested in various businesses, and employed a Chinese chauffeur to drive his Pontiac Catalina (most chauffeurs at the time were Malay).
+Mahathir trained as a physician in Singapore at the King Edward VII College of Medicine (now part of the National University of Singapore).
+He practiced medicine for several years before entering politics after Malaysia gained independence in 1957.
+After graduation, he worked in government service and married in 1956.
+The following year, he returned to Alor Setar to establish his own practice, becoming the town’s first Malay doctor.
+He prospered, building a large house, investing in various businesses, and employing a Chinese chauffeur to drive his Pontiac Catalina—at a time when most chauffeurs were Malay.

 Mahathir wife, Siti Hasmah Mohamad Ali, is also a physician.
 They met in college and were married in 1956.
 They have three sons and four daughters.
 Mahathir and Siti Hasmah had their first child, Marina, in 1957, before conceiving three others and adopting three more over the following 28 years.